-I started this blog to promote my book, The Entrepreneur’s Compass: A Roundabout Way of Getting There.
+I started this blog to promote my book, Everyone’s Advice Is Wrong.
 At that time, I thought I would become a famous writer and that blogging would be temporary.
 I’m not quite Hemingway yet but the blog has come a long way.
 Back then, I would be excited if I got 100 views in a day.
 To date, I have posted 1326 times, written more than 500,000 words, have had more than 500,000 visitors, and over a million views.
 The highlight thus far was my appearance on CNN.
 All of this would not be possible without the support of Boarding Area, fellow bloggers, friends, family, readers, and, of course, a few angry trolls.

 Here are the best posts from the last three years starting in March 2014.
 And here is the link for the

 Simply The Best homepage which has my top posts month in and month out.